Lethal (Argentine band)

-Lethal is an Argentine heavy metal band, belonging to the subgenres thrash metal, speed metal.
-It was founded in 1987, by members of a band called Legión.
+Lethal is an Argentine thrash metal band.
+It was founded in 1988 by members of the band Legión.

 History

-The group formed in Villa Martelli in 1987.
+The group formed in Villa Martelli, Buenos Aires in 1988.
 It was initially a traditional heavy metal band, but soon shifted to thrash metal.
 Their debut album was "Bienvenidos a mi reino" in 1990, which was recorded almost entirely in English and included the track "King of the Ring".
 The song was elected the best Argentine song of the year in a survey between readers of the Madhouse magazine.